About Us

 Chief Medical Officer

-Dr. Weaver is Director of the Krembil Research Institute and Professor in the Departments of Medicine, Chemistry and Pharmacy at the University of Toronto.
+Dr. Weaver is a Senior Scientist at the Krembil Research Institute and Professor in the Departments of Medicine, Chemistry and Pharmacy at the University of Toronto.
 He has published over 150 peer-reviewed articles and is an inventor on over 70 patents.
-In addition to being a practicing neurologist Dr. Weaver is a recognized expert in computer-aided drug design.
-Dr. Weaver’s work in the fields of quantum and molecular mechanics to design drugs through the use of high throughput in-silico screens has been instrumental in his founding of several biotech companies.
-Most notably at Neurochem Inc. Dr. Weaver discovered and developed tramiprosate (Alzhemed), the first “disease modifying” small molecule anti-amyloid aggregation drug in the world to reach phase 3 clinical trials for the treatment of Alzheimer’s Disease.
-Following an IPO, Neurochem was publicly traded on the Toronto Stock Exchange and NASDAQ.
-Dr. Weaver is the recipient of numerous grants, awards and honors a selection of which include the 2011 Jonas Salk Award, 2010 Bantrel Award, 2009 Prix Galien (for research into the cause of Alzheimer’s Disease) and the 2003 Queen Elizabeth II Jubilee Medal.
-Dr. Weaver is the past President of Epilepsy Canada.
+In addition to being a practicing neurologist, Dr. Weaver is a recognized expert in computer-aided drug design.
+Dr. Weaver’s work in the fields of quantum and molecular mechanics to design drugs through the use of high throughput in silico screens has been instrumental in his founding of several biotech companies.
+Most notably at Neurochem Inc. (recently acquired by GSK), Dr. Weaver discovered and developed tramiprosate (Alzhemed), the first “disease modifying” small molecule anti-amyloid aggregation drug in the world to reach phase 3 clinical trials for the treatment of Alzheimer’s Disease.
+Dr. Weaver is the recipient of numerous grants, awards and honors, a selection of which include a 2022 Oskar Fischer Award, 2011 Jonas Salk Award, 2010 Bantrel Award, and the 2009 Prix Galien (for research into the cause of Alzheimer’s Disease).
 He received his M.D. and Ph.D. degrees from Queen’s University in Kingston, Ontario, Canada.

 Mark Reed